 If you are interested in supporting WCE2023 and/or exhibiting at the congress, please contact Lone Hummelshoj at the World Endometriosis Society for further details.

-Registration details will be available during the first half of 2022.
+Registration details will be available in May 2022.

 The venue for WCE2023 Congress – the EICC – is located in the city centre and is well serviced in terms of accommodation.